 WHAT ABOUT YOUR SPOUSE?

-If sufficient doubt exists and there are clues or proof, the worried spouse needs to express his fears.
+If sufficient doubt exists and there are clues or proof of an affair, the worried spouse needs to express his fears.
 It works better when spoken as one’s worries rather than the other’s behaviors.
 For example, “I worry that I don’t know where you are for hours” usually evokes less defensiveness than “Where are you when I try to find you?”

 The important thing is that the anxious spouse communicates her need for reassurance and then gives him the opportunity to give that assurance.

 If he responds with anger, strong defensiveness, evasiveness, or by attacking, she should consider whether his response reasonably reflects the situation.
 For example, if her seeking assurance came across as an attack, it may be understandable that he reacted badly and with defensiveness.
 If so, then she should change her approach and try again after some time has passed, making effort not to attack but to communicate her fears.

 If he continues to react negatively, she should consider going another step to discover why he refuses to answer honestly or to reassure her about their relationship.

 This is especially true if the potentially cheating partner begins to do or say things that question the worried mate’s grip on reality.
 It seems that a common tactic among straying spouses is to create confusion within the other about his/her mental state.